Charleston Gulls: 1886: First season / Southern League / Earthquake

 (2018) Four Laughing Gulls Leucophaeus atricilla and one immature Ring-billed Gull Larus delawarensis.
 Charleston, South Carolina.

 Charleston began minor league play for the first time when the 1886 Charleston "Seagulls" were formed and became members of the Independent level Southern League.
 The Southern League began play on April 15, 1886, with Charleston joining the Atlanta Atlantas, Augusta Browns, Chattanooga Lookouts, Macon, Memphis Grays, Nashville Americans and Savannah teams as Southern League members.

 The Seagulls, Gulls and related team nicknames reflect the local indigenous bird species of Charleston, which lies along the Atlantic Ocean.
 There are 13 types of gulls that are historically native to the Charleston area.

 In the early baseball era, team nicknames were not official, and team nicknames were often created informally by local sportswriters or community leaders.

 Charleston simultaneously hosted the Fulton Base Ball Club or Charleston Fultons in 1886.
 The Fultons played the season as a member of the ten-team Southern League of Colored Base Ballists league.

 (1886) Tradd Street, Charleston, South Carolina.
 Damage from the 1886 Charleston earthquake.

 The 1886 Southern League season was ended on September 4 because of the 1886 Charleston earthquake that struck the Charleston area on August 31, 1886, killing 60 people.
 In their first season of play Seagulls ended the 1886 season with a record of 44–49, placing fifth in the eight-team Southern League.
 Charleston played the season under managers Charlie Cushman and Jim Powell and finished 20.0 games behind the first place Atlanta Atlantas.
 Charlie Cushman was strictly a manager and not a player in his partial season tenure with Charleston.
 In replacing Cushman, Jim Powell began a three-season tenure as the Charleston player-manager.
-Jim Powell batted .240 with 33 stolen bases in 96 games for Charleston in his role as player-manger.
+Jim Powell batted .240 with 33 stolen bases in 96 games for Charleston in his role as player-manager.